GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 • Assisted GPS (A-GPS): Faster signal acquisition

-• Multi-constellation support: Enhanced reliability
+• Multi-constellation support: method reliability

 • WAAS correction: Improved precision